Table of Contents

 Chapter 7 – How to discuss lying and liars

 Not everyone who lies is the same.
-Some are skilled liars, while others are born liars; the flagrant liars are a narrative in and of itself, and the fluent liars can twist facts as easily as they can pronounce their names.
+Some are skilled liars, while others are born liars; the flagrant liars are a narrative in and of itself, and the fluent liars can twist facts as quickly as they can pronounce their names.

-Chapter 8 – How to check Your progress: Comprehensive test
+Chapter 8 – How to check Your Progress: Comprehensive test

 Each of the book’s three parts concludes with a 120-item comprehensive exam.
 Don’t miss this!